-Arvila will soon be a Master of Science in Technology.
-She is interested in working with product development while helping other people and the world.
+Arvila graduated as a Master of Science in Technology.
+She was interested in working with product development while helping other people and the world.
 ‘I’d like to work in a project that sought to develop applications for those in need, for instance.
 There are quite a few several interesting apps related to e.g. mental health these days.’

-Education: Bachelor of Social Sciences (Economics) from the University of Helsinki and Bachelor of Science in Technology (Information Networks) from Aalto University
+Education: Bachelor of Social Sciences (Economics) from the University of Helsinki and Bachelor and Master of Science in Technology (Information Networks) from Aalto University

 Greatest professional achievement: My entire academic path.
 ‘I’m pretty proud of the fact that I’ve graduated from the University of Helsinki as well as Aalto University – both are high-level educational establishments.
 I’ve succeeded very well in my studies and been able to work on different projects, even publish articles before graduating.’

 Began playing football as an adult.
 ‘I had always wanted to be able to play football, something that’s always played at cabin trips and recreational events.
 Pietari (Keskinen) encouraged me to join football club HJK’s football school.
 Sometimes it’s still awful to go there, as I’m not very good, but it’s an invitation to surpass myself every week.’

 Travelled from Beijing to Moscow by train via Mongolia and Siberia.
 ‘My friends and I did the Trans-Siberian trip in the summer: we first flew to Beijing, where we hopped on a train to Mongolia.
 The trip continued to Lake Baikal and then Moscow.
 We would stay on the train for up to four hours at most.
 No internet or telephone service at all – definitely one the most relaxing experiences of my life!’